danlunt1976/UM_Bristol/Workshop_Nanjing_Exercise.md

 * How do mid-latitude storms vary through the Phanerozoic and why?
 * ... and many more possibilities - do ask me if you are unsure!

+### Timetable

+Different groups and individuals will work in different ways, but very broadly this is a guide to how you might choose to arrange your time over the three main days of analysis:

+Friday:  You should identify all the simulations you need to answer your research question.
+Focus today on really becoming familiar with your model outputs.  .
+By the end of Friday, aim to have visualised all your relevant model data (for example as a series of maps), in a way that enables you to answer your research question.

+Saturday: By the end of Saturday, aim to have analysed your model outputs to assess why the model gives the results that it does for example by carrying out correlation analysis, and/or carry out model-data comparisons

+Sunday: Spend today focussing on your key plots that you will include in your presentation, making them publication-quality, and writing your presentations.

 **Good Luck!!**

 ## References